nischai-mu/My-DevOps-Project-Two-Tier-Flask-App/README.md

 sudo docker-compose --version

 ````
-### install jenkins, you need the java to be installed on ec2
+### to install jenkins, you need the java to be installed on ec2

 ```bash
 sudo apt update